-The Ecuadorian Andes are divided into parallel volcanic cordilleras that form the central Andean highlands region of Ecuador.
+The Ecuadorian Andes are divided into parallel volcanic cordilleras that form Ecuador's central Andean highlands region.
 This Sierra natural region contains ten major basins that contain roughly half of Ecuador's population.

-The mountain range system is divided into parallel cordilleras which run in a slightly curved S-shape from north to south.
-The cordilleras were formed by the subduction of the Nazca Plate underneath the South American Plate.
+The mountain range system is divided into parallel cordilleras that form Ecuador's central Andean highlands region.
+The cordilleras run in a slightly curved S-shape from north to south.
+The subduction of the Nazca Plate underneath the South American Plate formed the cordilleras.

-The mountain system is essentially a 600 km- (375 mi-) long narrow plateau, bordered by primarily two parallel chains that contain numerous volcanoes.
-Several transversal mountain spurs, known as nudos, cut across the plateau.
+The mountain system is a 600 km- (375 mi-) long narrow plateau bordered by two parallel chains containing numerous volcanoes.
+In addition, several transversal mountain spurs, known as nudos, cut across the plateau.

 To the west, the generally lower elevation Cordillera Occidental includes 19 volcanoes.
-To the east, the generally higher Cordillera Central includes 20 volcanoes, some of which have permanent snowcaps.
-A third cordillera has been identified in the eastern jungle of Ecuador and has been named the Cordillera Oriental.
+To the east, the generally higher Cordillera Central consists of 20 volcanoes, some of which have permanent snowcaps.
+A third cordillera has been identified in Ecuador's eastern jungle and named the Cordillera Oriental.

-In the south, the cordilleras are not well defined.
-A mountain mass in southern Ecuador, known as the Loja Knot, marks the transition between the Peruvian Andes and the Ecuadorian Andes.
+In the south, the cordilleras are not well-defined.
+The Loja Knot, a mountain mass in southern Ecuador, marks the transition between the Peruvian Andes and the Ecuadorian Andes.

 Notable mountains and volcanoes include: